jawebada/libmbb/README.md

 --------

 *libmbb* uses [scons](http://www.scons.org) for Building.
-Calling `scons` will build the library (`mbb/libmbb.a`) along with the example programs.
+Calling `scons` will build the library (`mbb/libmbb.a`) along with the example programs and tests.

+Call `scons test` to run all unit tests.

 License
 -------